Pentagon reviewing Pratt recommendation to resume F-35 flights

-WASHINGTON (Reuters) - The Pentagon said on Thursday it was reviewing a recommendation by Pratt & Whitney to resume flights and ground operations of the F-35 fighter jet after a week-long grounding prompted by a cracked engine blade, but no decision has yet been made.
+WASHINGTON, Feb 28 (Reuters) - The Pentagon said on Thursday it was reviewing a recommendation by Pratt & Whitney to resume flights and ground operations of the F-35 fighter jet, lifting a grounding order issued last week after inspectors found a cracked engine blade on a test plane.

-Spokeswoman Kyra Hawn said officials from the U.S. Air Force, Navy and the Pentagon’s F-35 program office were reviewing data from a comprehensive engineering investigation conducted by Pratt about the cracked blade discovered on a test plane in Florida on February 19.
+Spokesman Kyra Hawn said officials from the U.S. Air Force, Navy and the Pentagon’s F-35 program office were reviewing data from a comprehensive engineering investigation conducted by Pratt about the cracked blade, but said no decision had yet been made on whether to lift the grounding order.

-Pratt spokesman Matthew Bates confirmed that the F-35 Joint Program Office was assessing the company’s recommendation to resume flights but declined to offer further comment.
+Pratt spokesman Matthew Bates confirmed the Pentagon’s F-35 Joint Program Office was assessing the company’s recommendation to resume flights but declined to offer any further comment.

 Pratt, a unit of United Technologies Corp, supplies the engine for the single-engine, single-seat fighter plane, which is built by Lockheed Martin Corp.